astropy/astropy/docs/time/index.rst

 ..
 EXAMPLE END

-As noted in the ``Time object basics`` section, a |Time| object is immutable and the internal time values cannot be altered once the object is created.
+As noted in the `Time Object Basics`_ section, a |Time| object can only be changed by explicitly setting some of its elements.
 The process of changing the time scale therefore begins by making a copy of the original object and then converting the internal time values in the copy to the new time scale.
+The new
-The new |Time| object is returned by the attribute access.
+|Time| object is returned by the attribute access.

 Caching
 ^^^^^^^